A return-to-work plan is based on your injuries and what you can and can’t do at work. Find out the purpose of a plan and what a plan includes.

 A: If you can’t go back to your old job because of physical limits to what you can do due to your work injury, the WCB will work with you to find another job with the same employer you had before the injury.

 If you have to change jobs because of your injury, the WCB isn’t responsible for actually finding you a job.
-However, your case management team can help you with your job search by providing vocational services.
+However, your customer care facilitator team can help you with your job search by providing vocational services.

 A: No. Not finding a job doesn’t mean you can stay on compensation.